 Last summer we had a big birthday celebration for all four kids at a local Civic Club.
 I wanted to find a common theme that they were all interested in, and settled upon a LEGO Birthday Party!
 They all love their LEGO blocks and especially their Minifigures.
 When I told them my idea they all loved it.
+With that being said, the kids have already mentioned how they want to have their birthday at a kids indoor play center, which I also thought was a great idea.
+But until then, the LEGO party was a great shout this time around.

 Planning a LEGO birthday party was quite simple, because there are so many ideas out their on the world wide web (check out this LEGO roundup), and especially on Pinterest (check out my party board for more ideas).
 Here’s a few things we did to make our LEGO Birthday party special & fun: